Home

 Employee Stock Purchase Plans

-Employees of corporations that offer discounted stock purchases through Employee Stock Purchase Plans must use special tax rules to determine the cost basis of their shares.
-Purchase discounts of up to 15% off the current market price of the stock are allowed under Internal Revenue Code Section 423 ESSP plans.
+Employees of corporations that offer discounted stock purchases through Employee Stock Purchase Plans (ESPP) must use special tax rules to determine the cost basis of their shares.
+Purchase discounts of up to 15% off the current market price of the stock are allowed under Internal Revenue Code Section 423 ESPP plans.
 Discounts vary by employer.

 Different rules apply based on whether the disposition is "qualifying" or "non-qualifying" under IRC Section 423 rules.